 Are you pregnant or planning to become pregnant in the near future?

-Now is the best time to establish a relationship with a mental health provider.
+Now is the best time to schedule an appointment.
 Even if it is a single get-to-know-you session, having a therapist who already knows you and your history makes it easier to ask for help in the future.
 This is particularly important if you are at higher risk for a perinatal mood disorder because:

 - you have had a mood disorder before (anxiety, depression, bipolar disorder)

 - you struggled with infertility

 - you have significant stressors in a major life area (relationship, financial, health)

 - you have a history of trauma, including a previous traumatic birthing experience